virto-network/website/docs/whitepaper.md

 We plan to launch our mainnet on a Parachain slot within the Kusama network.
 To increase the chance of winning, marketplaces distribute their predefined crowdloan share of
-tokens to our crowdloan supporters who locked their Kusama to support us.
-We will distribute land tokens as rewards to Kusma owners who participate in our first auction successfully to compensate for their opportunity costs of having their Kusamas locked for 12 months.
+tokens to our supporters who locked their Kusama for the duration of the lease.
+We might distribute land tokens as rewards to Kusma owners who participate in our first auction successfully to compensate for their opportunity costs of having their Kusamas locked for 12 months.